henryvy99/basicFullStackApp/README.md

 Make sure that the backend is running on localhost:8080

 # Frontend App
-Clone frontend repo and open through VSCODE.
+Open frontend folder through VSCODE.

 First install all dependencies with